zohaibshahzadkhan/EmployeeInsights/README.md

 ### Libraries and Tools

 The Survey Analyzer application utilizes several libraries and tools to facilitate its functionality.
-We would like to extend our gratitude to the developers and contributors of the following:
+I would like to extend our gratitude to the developers and contributors of the following:

 - **Pandas**: Used for data manipulation and analysis.
 - **gspread**: Utilized for accessing and modifying Google Sheets.